Haplogroup E-M2: Saint Helena

 In Saint Helena, 20 freed Africans, who were dated to the 19th century CE, were also of western Central African (e.g., Bantu peoples of Gabon and Angola) ancestry.
 One female individual carried haplogroup L1b1a10b.
 One female individual carried haplogroup L2a1f.
 One female individual carried haplogroup L2a1a3c.
 One male individual carried haplogroups E1b1a1a1a2a1a3b1d and L1c3a.
 One male individual carried haplogroups E1b1a1a1a1c1a1a and L0a1b2a.
 One male individual carried haplogroups E1b1a1a1a2a1a3b1a2a2 and L0a1e.
 One male individual carried haplogroups E1b1a1a1a2a1a3b1 and L2a1f1.
 One male individual carried haplogroups E1b1a1 and L3.
 One male individual carried haplogroups E1b1a1a1a2a1a3b1d and L3e1e.
 One male individual carried haplogroups E1b1a1a1a2a1a3a1d and L3e3b2.
 One male individual carried haplogroups E1b1a1a1a1c1a1a3 and L3e1a3a.
 One male individual carried haplogroups E1b1a1a1a2a1a3b1a2a2 and L2b1a.
 One male individual carried haplogroups E1b1a1a1a2a1a3b1 and L3f1b1a.
 One male individual carried haplogroups E1b1a1a1a2a1a3b1d1c1a and L3d3a1.
 One male individual carried haplogroups B2a1a1a1 and L3e2b1.
 One male individual carried haplogroups E1b1a1a1a2a1a3b1d1c1a and L2a1f.
 One male individual carried haplogroups E1b1a1a1a1c1a1a3a1c1 and L3e1d1a.
 One male individual carried haplogroups E1b1a1a1a2a1a3a1d and L1b1a10.
 One male individual carried haplogroups E1b1a1a1a1c1a1a3a1c and L2a1f1.
 One male individual carried haplogroups E1b1a1a1a1c1a1 and L2b1a.
 An enslaved African American man and woman, from the 18th century CE Anson Street burial site in Charleston, South Carolina, who carried haplogroup L3e1e, shared this haplogroup with freed Africans in Saint Helena.
-Based on those who were present among enlaved Africans, the ratio of males-to-females supports the conclusion of there being a strong selection bias for males in the latter period of the Trans-Atlantic Slave Trade.
+Based on those who were present among enslaved Africans, the ratio of males-to-females supports the conclusion of there being a strong selection bias for males in the latter period of the Trans-Atlantic Slave Trade.
 Consequently, due to this study on the freed Africans of Saint Helena, among other studies, greater genetic insights have been made into the Trans-Atlantic Slave Trade and its effects on the demographics of Africa.

 Spain

 In Granada, a Muslim (Moor) of the Cordoba Caliphate, who was of haplogroups E1b1a1 and H1+16189, as well as estimated to date between 900 CE and 1000 CE, and a Morisco, who was of haplogroup L2e1, as well as estimated to date between 1500 CE and 1600 CE, were both found to be of West African (i.e., Gambian) and Iberian descent.

+Out of nine male individuals and four female individuals, there were two Sub-Saharan African male individuals from the western and central Sahel found at Ibiza, in Spain.
+One male individual, who had close genetic relatedness to Laal speakers and the Nilo-Saharan-speaking Sara people from southern Chad, carried haplogroups E1b1a1a1a and L3e1c.
+The other male individual, who had close genetic relatedness to Niger-Congo-speakers from The Gambia and the Bedik people of Senegal, within the broader region of Senegambia, carried haplogroups E1b1b1a1a1c2 and L3b2.
+Both Sub-Saharan African individuals were radiocarbon dated to after 1115 CE, and may have been associated with enslavement and trafficking among the Almoravids for the military purpose of recruitment and the Trans-Saharan trade routes along North Africa.